Dragonfall 5: Overview

 The series takes place in the 3rd millennium and concerns a (presumably British) family made up of Tim, Sanchez, Old Elias and Big Mother, traveling in the eponymous spaceship, the Dragonfall 5.
 They transport goods, passengers and other items to a variety of worlds.
-Apart from the four humans, the crew consist of a pet dog called Jerk, who is a breed of flying hounds who can glide using his long ears.
-They also have several small rodent-like animals called Minims.
-The family always work in groups of three, and can jointly translate most alien languages.
-In the Dragonfall 5 and the Royal Beast there were at least six Minims on the ship.
+They have a pet dog called Jerk, who is a breed of flying hounds who can glide using his long ears, and three small rodent-like animals called Minims that can jointly translate most alien languages.